Data-Driven Merton's Strategies via Policy Randomization: Numerical Studies

 While Table \ref{tab:real data} gives a glance of overall and average performance comparison over 25 years, we now inspect the wealth trajectories under different policies, presented in Figure \ref{fig:real data wealth}.
 It is clear that RL with neural networks outperforms (in terms of portfolio worth) all the others prior to around 2020, taken over by B-H only after 2020.
 However, both RL portfolios are much less volatile than B-H, corroborating the findings of Table \ref{tab:real data}.
-In particular, the RL strategies considerably and consistently beat the other two during the first 10 years, 2000--2010.
-Recall that this is an extremely volatile period, including two bear markets, the dot com bubble burst in the early 2000s and the financial crisis during 2007--2008.\footnote{The robustness, especially the outperformance during bear markets, of RL strategies devised from continuous-time theory is also documented for mean--variance portfolio choice; see \citet{huang2022achieving,huang2024mean}.}
+In particular, the RL strategies considerably and consistently beat the other two during the first 10 years, 2000-2010.
+Recall that this is an extremely volatile period, including two bear markets, the dot com bubble burst in the early 2000s and the financial crisis during 2007-2008.\footnote{The robustness, especially the outperformance during bear markets and the significantly shorter recovery time, of RL strategies devised from continuous-time theory is also documented for mean-variance portfolio choice; see \citet{huang2022achieving,huang2024mean}.}

 We further examine the proportions of wealth invested in the risky asset under different strategies, depicted in Figure \ref{fig:real data action}.
-An interesting observation is that in the first half of the 2000--2010 overall bear period, the two RL-portfolios, especially the one with specific form, do not hold much risky asset as opposed to Est-SV.
-It demonstrates how the RL approach fundamentally differs from the traditional plug-in approach: Est-SV estimates model parameters statistically based on the market data in the previous 10 years (1990--1999) that had a positive risk premium and that were characteristically different from those in the early 2000s.
+An interesting observation is that in the first half of the 2000-2010 overall bear period, the two RL-portfolios, especially the one with specific form, do not hold much risky asset, unlike Est-SV.
+It demonstrates how the RL approach fundamentally differs from the traditional plug-in approach: Est-SV estimates model parameters statistically based on the market data in the previous 10 years (1990-1999) that had a positive risk premium and that were characteristically different from those in the early 2000s.
 By contrast, RL learns portfolio strategies through real-time interactions with the market and pivots timely to more conservative ones after the market pivots.
-On the other hand, all the methods detect buying signals after 2010, while RL with neural networks is the first to react and start to gradually overweigh the risky asset.
+On the other hand, all the methods detect buying signals after 2010, with RL with neural networks being the first to react and gradually start overweighting the risky asset.
+Finally, ERM is almost identical to B-H (except during the 2007-2008 financial crisis) maintaining an all-in position most of the time, which indicates a slower adaptation to new information.